Francis Festing: Second World War

 Major General Festing and Major General Collin Jardine in North Burma, December 1944.

 In the Second World War Festing was air liaison officer for the expedition to Norway of 1940, then, having been promoted to acting lieutenant colonel in April 1940, as a staff officer in the Operations Directorate at the War Office from May 1940.
 In September 1940 he became Commanding Officer of the 2nd Battalion East Lancashire Regiment and then in April 1942 he became Commander of 29th Independent Infantry Brigade Group which was the landing force of Force 121 for Operation Ironclad, the seizure of Vichy French ports and airfields in the Indian Ocean, notably Diego Suárez, Majunga and Tamatave in Madagascar.
 He was appointed a Companion of the Distinguished Service Order (DSO) for his services in this campaign.

 Major General Francis Festing, Commander of the 36th Infantry Division, with Brigadier Aslett and men of the 9th Battalion, Royal Sussex Regiment during a break in the advance to Mandalay, January 1945.

-In November 1942 Festing took command of the 36th Indian Division and at the beginning of 1944 led it in the final stages of the Arakan offensive of the Burma campaign.
+In November 1942 Festing took command of the 36th Indian Division and at the beginning of 1944 led it in the final stages of the third Arakan offensive of the Burma campaign.
 In mid-1944 the division moved to Northern Burma as part of the US led Northern Combat Area Command before rejoining 14th Army.
 Festing had a reputation as a front line soldier as illustrated by one quote of an event on 29 October 1944:

 Myitkyina – To the growing Festing legend was added another dramatic chapter this week-end when Major General Francis Wogan Festing personally led the advance platoon of the 36th British Division into Mawlu.
 The leader of the platoon was killed, leaving the unit in charge of a sergeant.
 Festing, who is generally at the front, took over, and, probably the highest ranking officer ever to command a platoon, led it into Mawlu.

 Major General F. W. Festing, GOC of the 36th Infantry Division (seated in centre of front row), with other senior officers at a briefing, January 1945.

 Festing was mentioned in despatches on 5 April 1945, appointed a Commander of the Order of the British Empire on 5 July, and appointed a Companion of the Order of the Bath on 6 June 1946; all in recognition of his services in Burma.
 He was also awarded the Legion of Merit in the Degree of Commander by the President of the United States for his conduct throughout the war on 8 November 1945.